BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_0_Understanding_Your_Bitcoin_Setup.md

    * Use Basic Informational Commands
    * Understand What a Bitcoin Address Is
    * Understand What a Wallet Is
-   * Understand How to Import Addresses
+   * Recognize Common Types of Bitcoin Wallets

 ## Table of Contents